rdwrome/261sp23/110Lists/README.md

 print(instruments[2]) # Bass
 ```
 ### Lists & Loops
-- You can use a For Lopp to iterate through a list
+- You can use a for loop to iterate through a list
 - This is called *list traversal*
 ```Python
 instruments = ['Drum', 'Guitar', 'Bass']